bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.14.3 (6/2/2025)
+  - Update dependencies
+  - Add support for phosphorylated Serine, Threonine, and Tyrosine
 - 1.14.2 (5/12/2025)
   - Fix bugs introduced by moving from `build` to `dist`
   - Add better `rg_min` calculation for SAXS datasets with "low" Rg values.